 A personal loan can be an affordable way to manage financial needs such as debt consolidation, home improvement, or unexpected medical expenses.
-Each lender offering personal loans has its own set of qualification requirements, terms, interest rates, and fees.
-These differences between personal loan programs make it necessary to review your options carefully before taking out a new loan.

 One of the lenders providing personal loans to qualified borrowers is Pentagon Federal Credit Union.
 Better known as PenFed, this Virginia-based lender operates in all 50 states, offering its members access to affordable personal loans for just about any financial need.

 PenFed Credit Union was established in 1935 and has since grown into a well-known credit union with more than 1.8 million members.
 PenFed is federally insured through the National Credit Union Administration (NCUA) and advertises some of the best rates on its loan products.

 PenFed personal loans are only available to current or eligible PenFed members.
 You may be eligible for PenFed membership based on association membership, your employment, a military affiliation, or something else.

 - PenFed Loan Rates, Terms, Fees, and Limits

 - Benefits of a PenFed Personal Loan

 Obtaining a personal loan with PenFed starts with a brief application process.
 Borrowers can submit a loan application online, in person at a branch location, or over the phone, so long as they have the following required personal information:

 - Name, date of birth, and Social Security number

 - Employment information